 What is hosting?

-All websites need to be hosted on a server than people can access via the internet.
+All websites need to be hosted on a server that people can access via the internet.
 A web hosting service is a type of Internet hosting service that allows individuals and organizations to make their website accessible via the World Wide Web.
 Web hosts are companies that provide space on a server owned or leased for use by clients, as well as providing Internet connectivity, typically in a data center.

 Where can I get a hosting package?